pgniewko/elasticshells/README.md

 EXTERNAL LIBRARIES
 ================
 Make sure that the dependencies are compiled with the same compiled (GNU compiler (>=4.8.5) recommended) as `elasticshells`

-* For compiling and running tests [CppUnit](sourceforge.net/projects/cppunit) is needed.

 * ```argp.h``` library is needed for command line parsing.
   * On Mac OS X it can be easily installed with: